 Project SOY Plus is promoted by a student program co-ordinator.
 The program is targeted to wide-range of disciplines and is open to those enrolled in diploma, undergraduate and graduate levels.
 Contest participants must register by November 15, 2019 – either as part of course work or as an extracurricular activity – and may use University facilities as available or appropriate over the winter semester to complete projects for judging at a finale event held in March 2020.

 Students may enter individually or as a team.
-Each entry is guided by a participating faculty or staff mentor and is judged by industry representatives at the end of March.
+Each entry is encouraged to have a faculty or staff mentor.